stistrup/rme-gain-kernel-patch/README.md

 8dB = 01000010\
 etc.

-My only way to make sense of this is that it's split up like that for "fine" control going by the sequence explained above, and "coarse" control only changing the 5 lowest-order bits, effectivly incraments 3 dB at time.
-But i can't find this coarse thing being used anywhere but it's the only way i can make sense of this sequence.
+The only explenation i can think of is that it's a sort of "fine" and "coarse" control.
+The fine controle going by the sequence explained above, and coarse control only changing the 5 lowest-order bits, effectivly incramenting 3 dB at time.
+I can't find this coarse thing being used anywhere but it's the only way i can make sense of it.

 There is also an anomoly at the last 3dB.
-The pattern is followed all the way up to 62 db, then instead of incrementing the 5 lowest-order bits, it keeps incrementing the 3 highest-order bits.
+The above pattern is followed all the way up to 62 db, then instead of incrementing the 5 lowest-order bits, it keeps incrementing the 3 highest-order bits.
 So starting from 60 dB (where the normal pattern begins):